dancespiele/roads/README.md

-# The Roads.js API Framework
+# The Roads.js HTTP abstraction

-Roads is a framework for creating APIs in node.js.
-It requires generator support, so you should be using node 0.11.13 or higher with the `--harmony` flag enabled.
+Roads is an abstraction around the HTTP request/response lifecycle.
+It's very similar to a standard MVC framework plus router.

 # Why should I use Roads?

-1. It helps build an organized, resource oriented API through a nested routing structure.
+1. It helps build an organized, resource oriented website or API through a nested routing structure.
 2. Can be invoked over HTTP, or directly inside of javascript.
 3. It is built using generators and promises so that you never have to worry about callbacks.
 4. Can be used with roads-fieldsfilter to support lazy responses, only executing the code your users need.